 The all-in-one planner has a daily, weekly, and monthly layout section (hence the name) that helps you plan and organize all aspects of your life.
-The daily section has room for you to write out both a schedule and a to-do list, and is a perfect way to help you keep your day organized.
-Their weekly section is in more of a calendar format, but offers you a ton of space to write out your big picture goals for every day of the week.
-The monthly section has a lay out of a traditional calendar, which gives you space to write down important events like birthdays or bill due dates.
+The daily section has room for you to write out both a schedule and a to-do list and is a perfect way to help you keep your day organized.
+Their weekly section is in more of a calendar format but offers you a ton of space to write out your big picture goals for every day of the week.
+The monthly section has a traditional calendar layout, which gives you room to write down important events like birthdays or bill due dates.

 This planner offers more than just planning tools.
 It also gives you a few other tools to help you keep your year organized, like an address book, a password keeper, and even a reading wish list.
 This is definitely the ultimate tool to keep you productive.

 If forty dollars is a little too much for you to spend on a planner, you can opt for cheaper, less functional options.
 Staples offers a yearly calendar for seventeen dollars -I get one every year to plan out my bills and expenses.
 It’s a great option if you only need a small amount of space to remember important dates.

 Staples has a variety of other planners for between fifteen and twenty dollars.
 You will definitely find something there to meet all of your planning needs.

 If you want to stay organized and be as productive as possible, a planner is definitely worthwhile.
 It can keep you on track and help you meet any deadline that you might have.
 They also allow you to remember important dates and plan out the big things that you need to do.
 I definitely recommend getting some type of planner to make your life easier.

 What Else Do I Need for Planning and Journaling?

 The only other thing you really need for planning and journaling is a pen.
 I prefer to use colorful pens because they help me keep track of different thoughts.
 You might also want to use post-it notes, stickers, and divider tabs to help you keep track of the most important things.